 This is a course designed to teach students how to lead more effective meetings through a basic overview of Parliamentary Procedure in the form of Robert's Rules of Order and applied communication skills appropriate for the meeting context.
 This course is designed to teach rules of order and communication skills necessary for conducting successful business meetings.
-Credit: 2 Hours.

-COMM 211 Organizational Communication W,Y
+COMM 211 Organizational Communication

-Explores the role of communication in the development and maintenance of organizations, including the examination of classical, human relations, critical, systems, and cultural theories of organization.
-Communication processes such as socialization, stress management, social support, group dynamics, organizational networks, external communication strategies, diversity, and organizational change, allow students to examine specific communication issues revelant in today's organizational environments.
+Explores the role of communication in the development and maintenance of organizations, including the examination of classical, human relations, critical, systems, and cultural theories of organizing.
+Communication processes such as socialization, group dynamics, superior-subordinate and co-worker relations, conflict management, and other current issues relevant to today's organizational environment are examined from a communicative lens.
+Students are familiarized with the theoretical foundation necessary for the study and practice of communication in organizations.